hajihajhaj/team13-mazemania/Game Design Document (GDD) - Maze Mania.md

 ## 4. Player Objectives (Prototype Focus)

 The prototype will aim to answer the following question:

 "How does restricting player visibility to only certain parts of the maze impact teamwork and communication?"

+**Challenges Requiring Communication:**

+- Navigating traps that only one player can see while the other player is unaware.

+- Solving puzzles, where one player has the clue and the other faces the puzzle.

+- Coordinating actions for time-sensitive challenges, requiring precise timing and clear instructions.

 ---